kartonfarkas/api_docs/source/integrations/index.rst

 sign requests sent to your service, and also to validate your incoming requests to the Emarsys API.
 The endpoints **must** support the HTTPS protocol.

-The Escher library should configured with these values:
+Escher library should be configured with these values:

 * *Credential Scope* is specific to the service the request is going to.
 If you are receiving calls from us, it will be your credential scope, for example "**eu/yourservice/ems_request**".